Jesse Makarounas

-Jesse David Makarounas (born 18 April 1994) is an Australian professional football (soccer) player who plays as a midfielder for Brunswick City SC.
+Jesse David Makarounas (born 18 April 1994) is an Australian professional football (soccer) player who plays as a midfielder for Bayside Argonauts in VPL Men 2.

 Early life

 Born in Darwin, Makarounas played youth football at the WA NTC and AIS Football Program before making his professional debut for Perth Glory in 2012.
 In 2013, he moved to Melbourne Victory, where he played until 2016.

 Makarounas made numerous appearances for the Australia under-17 and Australia under-20 sides.